Skip to main content

 from max.dtype import DType

-# Create zeros tensor matching the reference type
+# Create zeros tensor matching the reference tensor

 Parameters: